At a Glance

 Intel in 2011 bought McAfee, then a publicly traded company, for about $7.7 billion as part of an effort to assemble a cyber security business inside Intel.
 In 2016 the company sold 51% of McAfee to TPG Capital, a private equity firm, for about $3.1 billion and a commitment from TPG to invest about $1.1 billion in McAfree.
 Intel retained 49% of McAfee while TPG sold part of its share to Thoma Bravo, another private equity firm.
 TPG's portfolio also includes security companies Tanium and Zscaler.

-McAfee’s products span the detection and protection spectrum from PC systems and mobile devices for consumers to enterprise-grade network security offerings and the Internet of Things.
+McAfee's products span the detection and protection spectrum from PC systems and mobile devices for consumers to enterprise-grade network security offerings and the Internet of Things.
 The products offer data protection and encryption, database security, endpoint protection, network security, and web security.
-The company claims that its security offerings cover some 490 million endpoints, which include smart phones, computers, servers, and tablets.
+The company claims that its security offerings cover more than 620 million endpoints, which include smart phones, computers, servers, and tablets.

-The company also provides consulting on security and deploying McAfee products.
+The company also provides consulting on security.
 McAfee Labs conducts research on threats around the world and issues regular reports on the types and numbers of incidents.

 Sales and Marketing

-McAfee’s products are sold directly to consumers and enterprises as well as through its network of strategic partners and resellers such as Dell, Lenovo, and Adobe.
+McAfee's products are sold directly to consumers and enterprises as well as through its network of strategic partners and resellers such as Dell, Lenovo, and Adobe.
 Trial versions of McAfee's consumer software often comes pre-installed on PCs manufactured by partners or bundled with other third-party software products.
-McAfee sells through retailers such as Best Buy, Fry’s, and Amazon.com.
+McAfee sells to consumers through retailers such as Best Buy and Amazon.com.

-McAfee has a wide range of customers, which include more than half of the Fortune 500 firms.
+McAfee has a wide range of customers, which include about three-quarters of the FORTUNE 500 firms.
 It also has public sector customers such as government agencies and educational institutions.

 Investments include research and development to add analytics, data science, and deep learning to provide better information to customers.

-With the severity and frequency of cyberattacks rising, the cyber security business is booming.
-McAfee faces a lineup of rivals that include security focused companies like Symantec, F5, Check Point Technologies, Forcepoint, Trend Micro, FireEye, and Fortinet.
-Other competitors are bigger companies that offer security as part of their other products.
+McAfee believes the results of the investments will help it compete more effectively with the increasing competition in cyber security.
+The company faces a lineup of rivals that include security focused companies like Symantec, F5, Check Point Technologies, Forcepoint, Trend Micro, FireEye, and Fortinet.
+Other competitors offer security as part of their comprehensive enterprise products.
 Those companies include Cisco Systems, IBM, Dell Technologies, and Microsoft.

 Mergers and Acquisitions